Paybyway/visma-pay-node-lib/README.md

 Example
 -------

-In the package you'll also find an example page and an example server from which you see the necessary functionality for handling the payment requests and how to use the library.
-The example server requires express-package which can be installed by npm
+In the package you'll also find an example page and an example server which demonstrate handling payment requests and usage of the library.
+The example server requires `express` package which can be installed with

 	npm install express